 Better dental health reduces the risk of halitosis.
 Here's how to keep those teeth in tip top condition.

 Tooth brushing: There's no substitute for daily tooth brushing as a way to keep teeth clean.
 Use a pet toothbrush or soft child's toothbrush.
-You can just dampen the brush with water, since elbow grease alone has a cleaning effect.
-Alternatively, use a pet toothpaste (never use human toothpaste) and add a little coriander for extra fresh breath
+Dampen the brush with water, since elbow grease alone has a cleaning effect.
+Alternatively, use a pet toothpaste (never use human toothpaste) and add a little coriander for extra fresh breath.

 Chews: Give your dog natural chews to give those chompers a daily workout and rub away food debris.

-And last but not least, if your dog has dental disease then always consult with your vet.
+Last but not least, if your dog has dental disease, consult with your vet.
 Heavy tartar deposits are rich sources of bacteria.
 If the gums become traumatized (by chewing or brushing) this can provide an entry point for bacteria into the bloodstream.
 It's always best to get the mouth professionally descaled first, so you can start their new regime without the risk of complications.